w3c/guide/process/charter.md

 : As a result of review, make any requested very minor changes (in place) to the charter.
 If substantive changes are proposed, then initiate review of those proposed changes.
 In either case, the Team follows a process for [managing changes to charters after review](#manage-changes).

 Request approval from TiLT
-: Once the review has ended and [Formal Objections are addressed](../council/council.md), the charter shepherd [requests approval from TiLT](tilt/#request).
+: Once the review has ended and [Formal Objections are addressed](../council/council.md), the Chartering Facilitator [requests approval from TiLT](tilt/#request).
 Record in the [pipeline](#pipeline) issue that a TiLT decision has been requested.
-TiLT informs the charter shepherd of their decision.
-*Timing:* Allow approximately 2 weeks, but see [Timing of responses from TiLT](tilt/#timing) for details.
+TiLT informs the Chartering Facilitator of their decision.
+Allow approximately 2 weeks, but see [timing of responses from TiLT](tilt/#timing) for details.

-If approved, the charter shepherd then works with the W3C Communications Team to [announce the decision](#announce-decision).
+If approved, the Chartering Facilitator then works with the W3C Communications Team to [announce the decision](#announce-decision).

-## 2. Existing groups  {#existing-groups}
+## 4. Existing groups  {#existing-groups}

-Here we describe the operational aspects of extending or modifying the charter of an existing group.

-In these processes, a group's [Team Contact](../teamcontact/role.md) typically plays the role of the [charter shepherd](#charter-shepherd).
+In this section we describe the operational aspects of extending or modifying the charter of an existing group.
+In these processes, a group's [Team Contact](../teamcontact/role.md) typically plays the role of the Chartering Facilitator.

-### 2.1.
-Request for short-term extension  {#extension-request}
+### 4.1 Request for short-term extension  {#extension-request}

 The W3C Process describes the [charter extensions](https://www.w3.org/policies/process/#charter-extension) and when they may occur.
 No Advisory Committee review is required for short-term extensions.